Quantum Reverse Shannon Theorem: Simulation of classical channels

 \subsection{Classical types}

-\oldcomment{I have been totally inconsistent with the use of $X,Y,W$ vs $\cX,\cY,\cW$.
-We need to figure out a convention.
-And we probably need both for the point where \lemref{flat-crst} and \lemref{flat-wyner} are linked to \thmref{crst}.
-Or maybe the sets in the Lemmas could be $A,B,U$ or something.}

-In this section we show how the classical methods of types can be used to extend Lemmas \ref{lem:flat-crst} and \ref{lem:flat-wyner} to prove the coding parts of \thmref{crst}.
-We begin with a summary of the arguments aimed at readers already familiar with the method of types.
-The idea is to for Alice to draw a joint type according to the appropriate distribution and send this to Bob.
+In this section we show how the classical method of types can be used to extend Lemmas \ref{lem:flat-crst} and \ref{lem:flat-wyner} to prove the coding parts of \thmref{crst}.
+We begin with a summary of the arguments aimed at readers already familiar with the method of types (a more pedagogical presentation is in \cite{CT91}).
+The idea is to for Alice to draw a joint type according to the appropriate distribution and to send this to Bob.
 This requires $O(\log(n))$ bits of communication and conditioned on this joint type they are left with an unweighted channel and can apply \lemref{flat-crst}.
 It is then a counting exercise to show that the communication and randomness costs are as claimed.
 For the low-randomness case, the protocol is based on a decomposition $N^{X\ra Y}$ into $N_2^{W\ra Y}\circ N_1^{X\ra W}$.
 Alice draws an appropriate joint type for all three variables $(X,W,Y)$ and transmits this to Bob.
-Again this involves $O(\log(n))$ bits of communications and leaves them with an unweighted channel, this time of the form that can be simulated with \lemref{flat-wyner}.
+Again this involves $O(\log(n))$ bits of communication and leaves them with an unweighted channel, this time of the form that can be simulated with \lemref{flat-wyner}.